 Sloane Elizabeth Churchman MS, RDN, LD

-Victoria is a licensed professional counselor associate supervised by Chris Epstein, LPC-S. Victoria earned her bachelor’s in psychology in 2018 and master’s in clinical psychology in 2020 from the University of Dallas.
+Victoria is a licensed professional counselor associate supervised by Chris Epstein, LPC-S. Victoria earned her Bachelor of Science degree in psychology in 2018 and her Master of Arts degree in clinical psychology in 2020 from the University of Dallas.
 During her graduate internship, she worked in community mental health providing services to diverse populations in individual, family and group settings, particularly those managing trauma or acute crisis.
 Victoria has experience working in the adolescent outpatient setting, specializing in suicidality, aggression, psychosis, self-image and crisis intervention.
-She is trained in humanistic, psychodynamic and existential psychotherapy, focusing on the holistic individual and the complexity of the human person.
+Victoria is trained in humanistic, psychodynamic and existential psychotherapy with an emphasis in focusing on the holistic individual and the complexity of the human person.

 Victoria believes in therapy that emphasizes trust, self-reflection, acceptance, understanding and empathy.
 She strives to create a safe space and instill a sense of curiosity, strength and hope as we work towards change and promoting health.

 Katie views humans as creative, holistic beings and values a collaborative approach.
-She operates from a person-centered lens, incorporating various components of cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT) and mindfulness to meet the needs of each individual patient.
-Katie’s goal is to establish a strong therapeutic relationship with her patients and create a safe space for them to explore, learn and grow into the healthiest version of themselves.
+She operates from a person-centered lens, incorporating various components of CBT, DBT and mindfulness to meet the needs of each individual patient.
+Katie’s goal is to establish a strong therapeutic relationship with her patients and create a safe space for them to explore, learn and grow in order to become the healthiest version of themselves.

 This location provides free in person eating disorder support groups on Thursdays 7:00PM.
 We also have a handful of free online support groups.
 Find out more about how to join our free support groups.